Academic Honors & Awards

-Association of Licensed Architects Design Award.
+Association of Licensed Architects Student Merit Award.
 The Association of Licensed Architects (ALA) presents this award to acknowledge a student, chosen by the director of Architecture, who has exhibited exemplary achievement throughout their academic tenure.

 Betty Lou Custer Award.
 The St. Louis Chapter of the AIA presents a book award in memory of Betty Lou Custer, the longstanding executive director to the chapter, in recognition of her service to the profession of architecture.
 The book is awarded to an outstanding undergraduate student who has contributed service to the College of Architecture.

 Excellence in Craft Award.
 This award is given to a member of the graduating class, either undergraduate or graduate, to recognize outstanding achievement in craft.

 Faculty Book Awards.
 These awards are given for recognized achievement in individual programs as voted on by the faculty.

 Frederick Widmann Prize.
 In honor of Frederick Widmann, architect and philanthropist, one graduating member from both the undergraduate and graduate classes is selected based on merit in design.

 Hugh Feriss Award for Architectural Drawing.
 This award honors Hugh Ferris (Washington University in St. Louis class of 1911 and Honorable Master of Architecture in 1928), a distinguished architect and renderer.
 A book award is given to a graduating student, either undergraduate or graduate, who has excelled in architectural drawing in any medium.